tyleragreen/history/tags/mta.md

 - Tags: [cuomo-andrew](../tags/cuomo-andrew.md) [federal](../tags/federal.md) [mta](../tags/mta.md)

 ### de Blasio pushes for "Millionaire's Tax"
+- Date: August 7, 2017

 - Would increase city income tax rate for those making over $500k from 3.9% to 4.4%
 - Expected to be paid by 32,000 NYers
 - Expected to raise $700-$800mil annually
   - $500mil for capital costs, $250mil for half-price MetroCard program
 - Must pass state legislature
-- Source: "Bill de Blasio Will Push for Tax on Wealthy to Fix Subway," *New York Times*, August 6, 2017. [link](https://www.nytimes.com/2017/08/06/nyregion/bill-de-blasio-will-push-for-tax-on-wealthy-to-fix-subway.html)
+- Source: "Bill de Blasio Will Push for Tax on Wealthy to Fix Subway," *The New York Times*, August 6, 2017. [link](https://www.nytimes.com/2017/08/06/nyregion/bill-de-blasio-will-push-for-tax-on-wealthy-to-fix-subway.html)
 - Tags: [de-blasio](../tags/de-blasio.md) [mta](../tags/mta.md) [taxes](../tags/taxes.md)

 ### Conducting a Search For Origins Of 'One Fare'
+- Date: 1997

 - Article ran on day of MetroCard's introduction (July 4, 1997)
 - Peter Stangl (MTA chair in 1992) proposed "fare deal" to offset 25-cent fare hike with discounts and free transfers